bounswe/bounswe2023group5/reports/lab_report_10.md

 - We implemented the character feature for front-end this week.
 - We implemented the promotion feature for front-end this week.
 - We implemented the recommendation feature for back-end this week.
-- We will finish the annotation implementation.
+- We will complete the annotation implementation.
 - We will implement the promotion feature.

 ## What was planned for the week?
 How did it go?